Diverto/nse-log4shell/README.md

 Nmap NSE scripts to check against log4shell or LogJam vulnerabilities (CVE-2021-44228).
 NSE scripts check most popular exposed services on the Internet.
 It is basic script where you can customize payload.

 ### Examples

+Note that NSE scripts will only issue the requests to the services.
+Nmap will not report vulnerable hosts, but you have to check DNS logs to determine vulnerability.
+Also note that DNS resolution with prefixes combination in a expression for log4j-core <= 2.7 seems not supported.
+So, testing with something like ```${java:os}``` could lead to false negatives.
+Therefore, better to have few false positives than negatives.

 ### By help of logdns (custom DNS logging server)